tsoutsman/noline/README.md

 The API should be considered experimental and will change in the future.

-The core implementation consists of a state machie taking bytes as input and yielding iterators over byte slices.
+The core implementation consists of a state machine taking bytes as input and yielding iterators over byte slices.
 Because this is done without any IO, Noline can be adapted to work on any platform.